 If it matters…

-Right now, late 2022, I’m sitting at my desk within a few hundred metres of, and overlooking, the wild Atlantic Ocean.
-We are in our comfortable and spacious apartment in unhurried, safe northern Portugal.
-Fantastic location and setting, best ever for us.
+Right now, mid-2023, I’m sitting at my desk within a few hundred metres of, and overlooking, the wild Atlantic Ocean.
+Unhurried, safe, and beautiful northern Portugal.
+Tops in every important way for us.

 How and why here?

-There appeared to be a dearth of real employment opportunity in Ireland then.
-It was also long before foreign direct investment, à la the big US tech and pharma companies, and shiploads of EU development money, rescued the situation.
-And the Irish always thought it was their own brilliance that did it!
-Nothing wrong with a bit of confidence, but probably about 80/20 in favour of big biz plus EU money would be closer to reality!
-Moving on then, I had a desire to travel a bit anyway.
-So some chance events led to going to South Africa (SA) to work in the Shell Oil laboratories in 1976, if I remember right.
+I had a desire to travel a bit anyway.
+So some chance events led to going to South Africa (SA) to work in the Shell Oil laboratories in 1976.
 Informed wisdom at the time was it should be maybe five years or so before SA descends into mayhem due to the apartheid situation.
 That timescale suited fine as an opportunity to travel to some interesting faraway places, get some work experience, and return to take up employment closer to familiar territory.
 That was the plan.

-On return, Ireland still proved to be in the employment doldrums back in the early ‘90’s.
+On return from SA in ’93, Ireland still proved to be in the employment doldrums.
 Hence I ended up working in the UK for more than a decade.
-Once again in technical sales and marketing middle management roles, and again with Shell Oil, in Manchester this time, for a couple of years.
+Once again with Shell Oil, in technical sales and marketing middle management roles, in Manchester this time for a couple of years.
 Later moving on to a similar role at a specialty manufacturing company on Merseyside.

 That UK company was acquired by the German Evonik conglomerate.
-They installed their own top management and soon afterwards the entire UK business was moved to one of their main sites in Belgium.
+They installed their own top management and soon afterwards the entire UK business was closed and operations moved to one of their main sites in St Niklaas, Belgium.
 Disruption aside, it just made business sense.
-That and other circumstances provided an opportunity to have another bash at returning to Ireland in about 2004.
+That and other welcome circumstances provided an opportunity to have another bash at returning to Ireland in about 2004.

 I had always had a strong interest in finance, and had been an active small investor on the Johannesburg and London Stock Exchanges.
-Early on after returning to Ireland this led to an unexpected but interesting opportunity in a financial services brokerage.
+Soon after returning to Ireland this led to an unexpected but interesting opportunity in a financial services brokerage.

 Some years passed as a financial consultant.
-I could write books about that particular experience and, while interesting and worthwhile, it was clear from early days there that for me it was going to be a shorter-term proposition.
+While interesting and worthwhile, it was clear from early days there that for me it was going to be a short term proposition.
 As an aside to this, my keen interest in computing and digital technology goes as far back as the Sinclair ZX Spectrum, Apple IIe and the original IBM PC.
 Not many will remember those early PC years and Bill Gates as a scrawny youth, but it all had a role in the journey!

 More than 10 years ago now I spent a 2-week holiday walking a significant section of the Spanish Camino.
 Truly memorable experience and met many wonderful people from all over the world.
 One of those people (a very important person as it turned out, as we’ve been life partners for a long time now) spoke highly of Porto and suggested I visit there.
 I did, spent a lot of time getting to know northern Portugal over subsequent years, loved the place, the people, the quality of life.
 From that we decided this was likely where we would spend our Golden Years, which is how it turned out.
 From which, back to the main story again.